 - Proactive collaborator, willing to propose solutions and ideas to challenges based on expertise, debate their merits, and make final recommendations for trainer support

-- Self-reflective and open to frequent feedback from Generation and employer and training partners
+- Self-reflective and open to improvement from feedback and data collection

-- Experience teaching and/or designing instructional materials for young adults between the ages of 18 and 29 years old
+- Experience teaching and/or designing instructional materials for adult, prefered young adults between the ages of 18 and 29 years old

 - Experience coaching teachers/trainers to deliver quality instruction